hkirsman/drupal-benchmark/README.md

 - Login to Drupal in your browser and copy the session cookie from the browser
 - Run a benchmark with ab

 This project comes with [Lando](https://lando.dev/) and [DDEV](https://ddev.com/) environments preconfigured.
-Please find more detailed examples for running the benchmark in these environemtns below.
+Please find more detailed examples for running the benchmark in these environments below.

 ### Lando